amorgun/dow_utils/screen_editor/README.md

 2. Get [vgmstream-cli](https://github.com/vgmstream/vgmstream) and put it into `dow_utils/screen_editor` folder

 # Run
 You can run pre-build `.exe` or run it from the source code.
+You must extract `.screen` files for your mod (usually located in `art/ui/screens`) using [Corsix's Mod Studio](https://modstudio.corsix.org/) before running this tool.

 ## GUI
 ```bash